dirt19/dirt19.github.io/_posts/2023-09-08-whether-to-work-remotely.md

 It does not work to have employees commute to the office only to find themselves alone, logging into online meetings just as they would from home.
 It does not work to have some people on-site and others dialing in; the imbalance in being fully part of the conversation is apparent to everyone.
 It would be irrational to neglect one portion of the employees and favor another, and therefore the management must duly and solicitously provide for the welfare and the comfort of the working classes.

 Career development is still far more about who you know rather than what you know.
 In person, you can hear, see, or find people who work in your area and learn from them.
 How did they get to the position they are in now?
-If those conversations happen over a virtual meeting, they're often far more succint and you do not learn as much about the person.
+If those conversations happen over a virtual meeting, they're often far more succinct and you do not learn as much about the person.

 Corporate CULTure often is, but does not have to be, at odds with family culture.
 Culture comes from "cultivate" - to make tend and nurture something, to grow it.
 What is at the center of the company?
 What is the primary aim of company?
 For example, Seagate Technology exists to provide storage solutions in all market segments; Trimble and all the subsidiaries basically aim to provide industrial precision location services and anything related to the question of "Where is 'here'?".